Skip to main content

 They’re one of the most common reasons for a visit to the veterinarian—here’s what pet owners should know

-Part of caring for your pet is being on the lookout for signs that something may be going on with their health.
-Those signs may be different from symptoms of the same condition in humans.
+If you’re a dog owner, an important part of pet care is being aware of clinical signs of health issues and remembering that they may be different from symptoms of the same condition in humans.
 For example, have you ever noticed your dog shaking its head or repeatedly scratching its ears?
 This behavior could signal an ear infection, also known as otitis.
 Dogs are even more prone to ear infections than their owners due to the shape of their ear canals.
 In fact, dog ear infections are one of the most common reasons for a visit to a veterinarian.

 Signs of ear infection in dogs

-Ear infections can be very painful and dogs can’t tell us when they are suffering.
-It’s up to pet owners to be aware of the signs of an ear infection.
+Ear infections can be very painful, and dogs can’t tell us when they are suffering.
+It’s up to pet owners to be aware of the symptoms of ear infections.
 These include:

 • Head shaking, head tilting, pawing, or scratching at the ear